Cooking and Drinking

 1) boil water for one minute Plus but at least one minute

-2) plain unscented bleach sodium hyperchloride 6% or 7.5% to disinfect 1 gallon of water using 6% add eight drops of bleach to 1 gallon.
+2) plain unscented bleach sodium hyperchloride 6% or 7.5% to disinfect 1 gallon of water using 6% add 8 drops of bleach to 1 gallon.
 If you have bleach that is 8.25% hyperchloride use six drops per gallon.
-Two disinfect 2 gallons use 16 drops or 1/4 teaspoon of the 6% bleach and similarly for 2 gallons using 8.25% hyperchloride bleach use 12 drops or 1/4 teaspoon.
+To disinfect 2 gallons use 16 drops or 1/4 teaspoon of the 6% bleach and similarly for 2 gallons using 8.25% hyperchloride bleach use 12 drops or 1/4 teaspoon.
 Let water sit for 30 minutes before consuming.

 3) iodine.
 You can use iodine to disinfect water.
 Use five drops for 1 L of water.
 The iodine used is 2% iodine.
 Let water sit for 30 minutes before consuming.